axu2/tiger-menus/README.md

 # TigerMenus ![icon](https://github.com/axu2/tiger-menus/blob/master/app/static/favicons/favicon-32x32.png?raw=true)

+(2017-2025)

+**Update 2025:** Campus dining finally changed the website, so this application no longer runs.

-[TigerMenus](https://tigermenus.herokuapp.com/) is a web application that presents Princeton dining hall menu options **organized by meal**, unlike the official dining hall website.
+[TigerMenus](https://tigermenus.herokuapp.com/) is a web application started in 2017 that presents Princeton dining hall menu options **organized by meal**, unlike the official dining hall website.

 It solves the problem of needing to open 6 different websites just to compare menu options!